Astanga Yoga-A Great Contribution of Maharshi Patanjali

 Posted On May 6, 2020

 ‘Yoga‘ generally means connection.
 But in the case of spirituality, the meaning of yoga is more deeply rooted.
 It is the connection of Paramatma with Jivatma.
 It is a way for every human being to live in complete freedom without fear and to lead a life in complete happiness, peace and joy.
-That path is the path of Ashtanga yoga (8 Limbs of Yoga) as outlined by Maharshi Patanjali in ancient India.
+That path is the path of Astanga Yoga (8 Limbs of Yoga) as outlined by Maharshi Patanjali in ancient India.
 A line from Patanjali’s Yoga Sutras, “yogas chitta vritti nirodha” refers to the restraint of mind in order to experience ultimate reality and move toward self-realization.
 Self-realization is first required for moksha or salvation.
 And for this self-realization we need a stable and calm mind.
-In order to purify and calm the mind, Ashtanga yoga process has been mentioned in Patanjali’s yoga philosophy.
+In order to purify and calm the mind, Ashtanga Yoga process has been mentioned in Patanjali’s yoga philosophy.

 History of Astanga Yoga

 Accoding to yoga history, Astanga Yoga was recorded by the sage Vamana Rishi in the Yoga Korunta, an ancient manuscript.
 The text of the Yoga Korunta was imparted to Sri T. Krishnamacharya in the early 1900’s by his Guru Rama Mohan Brahmachari.
 Later the idea of Astanga Yoga was passed down to Pattabhi Jois during the duration of his studies with Krishnamacharya.
 At last the system of Astanga yoga was transmitted to the modern world by Pattabhi Jois.